Daniel J. Frey

 How

-How to help the blind see?
+How do we help the blind see?

 How to help the deaf hear?

-How to help the numb feel?
+How do you help the numb feel?

 Obligation.